LiXiang618/Scrape-Futures-Specs-From-CME/README.md

 # ScrapeFuturesSpecsFromCME
-Use futures symbols to search and get their contract specs From CME website
+Use futures symbols to search and get their contract specs from CME website.